CARTAvis/carta-archived/README.md

 Go to `buildcasa.sh`, change the svn revision of casa we use to checkout.
 Now we use a fixed revision around September, 2016.

-#### 4.Start from August, 2016 to November, 2016, namaspace of casa libs was changing
+#### 4.Start from August, 2016 to November, 2016, namespace of casa libs was changing

 It transited from **CASA::** to **CASACORE::**.
 So do not use the combination of the submodules (casacore and code) during this time.